vanetlabiitj/GSpfl/README.md

 ## Citation

-Currently the work is under submission to IJCAI.
+Currently the work is under submission.

 ## License